pgRouting/pgrouting/doc/deprecated.rst

 Deprecated Functions
 ====================

-.. warning:: This functions have being deprecated
+.. warning:: These functions are deprecated!!!

-    That means they have been replaced by new functions or are no longer supported, and may be removed from future versions.
+    * That means they have been replaced by new functions or are no longer supported, and may be removed from future versions.

-    All code that uses the functions should be converted to use its replacement if one exists.
+    * All code that uses the functions should be converted to use its replacement if one exists.

 Deprecated on version 2.3